 In commemoration of the fall of Kōnstantinoúpolis 29 May 1453

-Everything dies in time
+Everything dies in time:

 Memories, birds in the trees,

-That the old druid time
+That old druid forgetfulness.

-Plays such cruel deceptions
+Time plays such cruel deceptions

 Creates such havoc in the mind

-As we reach out and hope
+I reach out and hope

 To find somewhere human.

-Sardonic wit, the sceptical glance,
+Sardonic, yes, witty, the sceptical glance,

-The silent prayer,
+The silent prayer, faded romance,

-Converge into this plea
+Converge into this plea: